-The Future Energy Jobs bill, passed in December 2016, will significantly amend the Illinois Power Agency Act and Public Utilities Act, effective June 1, 2017.
+The Future Energy Jobs bill, passed in December 2016 and effective June 1, 2017, significantly amended the Illinois Power Agency Act and Public Utilities Act.
 The law requires that ComEd attain 21.5% cumulative annual persisting savings by 2030 and that Ameren Illinois ramp up to 16% cumulative annual persisting savings by 2030.
 Targets for the gas utilities remain the same.
-Additional amendments include changes to the rate impact cap, exempting customers with peak demand over 10 MW, and the administration of programs serving public buildings and low-income sector customers among other items.
+Additional amendments affecting electric utilities’ programs include changes to the bill impact and spending caps, exempting customers with peak demand over 10 MW, and the administration of programs serving public buildings and low-income sector customers among other items.

 As authorized by the Public Utilities Act, utility providing energy efficiency measures is permitted to recover the costs of those measures through an automatic adjustment clause tariff filed with and approved by the ICC, which must be established outside the context of a general rate case.
 Each year the ICC initiates a review to reconcile any amounts collected with the actual costs and determines the required adjustment to the annual tariff factor to match annual expenditures.

 Lost Revenue Recovery

 The Future Energy Jobs Act allows, but does not require, electric utilities to rate-base their energy efficiency costs, which means that these costs will be amortized over the lifetime of the measure.

 The Future Energy Jobs Act allows electric utilities to earn performance incentives for meeting and exceeding their savings goals.
 The exact percentages for earning incentives differ by utility and over time.

 The Future Energy Jobs Act includes penalty provisions if savings goals are not met.
 Again, penalties differ by utility and over time.